stevenkword/BuddyPress-Automatic-Friends/readme.txt

 2. Activate the plugin

-3. Click on the "Automatic Friends" link under the BuddyPress Menu.
+3. Click on the "Automatic Friends" link under the Users Menu.

 4. Configure your BuddyPress Automatic Friends options.